RatyO/BCUH/README.md

   BCUH::biasco()
 ```

-For using the joint bias correction method use
+For copula-based joint bias correction method, use

 ```r
   BCUH::biasco2D()
 ```

-A more detailed is given in the package's [documentation](http://ratyo.github.io/BCUH)
+A more detailed description is availbale the package's [documentation](http://ratyo.github.io/BCUH)